catboost/catboost/catboost/docs/en/_includes/work_src/reusage/cli-regular-settings.md

     The values should be passed as a parenthesized string of comma-separated values.
 Zero constraints for features at the end of the list may be dropped.

-    In
-    {% cut "this example" %}

-    ```
-    --monotone-constraints "(1,0,-1)"
-    ```

-    {% endcut %}

-    an increasing constraint is set on the first feature and a decreasing one on the third.
+    In this example `--monotone-constraints "(1,0,-1)"` an increasing constraint is set on the first feature and a decreasing one on the third.
 Constraints are disabled for all other features.

 - Set constraints individually for each explicitly specified feature as a string (the number of features is n).